nathanhammond/nathanhammond.com/wp-content/plugins/rs-feedburner/readme.txt

 = Next Steps After Installation =

-1. Go to the options page and enter the URL of your Feedburner feed, and click *Save Settings*.
+1. Go to the options page and enter the URL of your FeedBurner feed, and click *Save Settings*.

-2. You can optionally enter your comments feed url on Feedburner if you have one setup.
+2. You can optionally enter your comments feed url on FeedBurner if you have one setup.

 You are good to go...it's that easy.

+== Frequently Asked Questions ==

+= What options do I need to fill in? =

+After you sign up for a FeedBurner account, just fill in your FeedBurner feed address, and click *Save Settings*.
+That's all!
+After that it will work.

+Optional: If you have a FeedBurner feed setup for your comments, you can enter that as well, and your comment feed will automatically be redirected too.

+= You do great work...can I hire you? =

+Absolutely...go to my [WordPress Consulting](http://www.redsandmarketing.com/web-design/wordpress-consulting/ "WordPress Consulting") page for more information.

 == Changelog ==

+= 1.4.3 =
+*released 02/21/15*

+* Added an uninstall function that completely uninstalls the plugin and removes all options, data, and traces of its existence when it is deleted through the dashboard.
+* Added validation check for feed URLs on the settings page and in the redirect, to make sure user enters a valid URL for their FeedBurner feed(s).
+* Made various minor code improvements.

+= 1.4.2 =
-Version 1.4.2, *released 01/29/15*
+*released 01/29/15*

 * Fixed a bug.
 * Made various minor code improvements.

+= 1.4 =
-Version 1.4, *released 01/19/15*
+*released 01/19/15*

 * Increased minimum required WordPress version to 3.7.
 * Updated .pot file.
 * Added recommended partners and donate link on settings page.

+= 1.3 =
-Version 1.3, *released 12/18/14*
+*released 12/18/14*

 * Prepared the plugin for internationalization and localization, and created .pot file for translation.
 * Increased minimum required WordPress version to 3.6.

+= 1.2 =
-Version 1.2, *released 09/13/14*
+*released 09/13/14*

 * Made various minor code improvements.
 * Slight performance improvement when used with other RS plugins.
 * Increased minimum required WordPress version to 3.2.

+= 1.1 =
-Version 1.1, *released 07/11/14*
+*released 07/11/14*

 * Added additional security checks.
 * Added a "Settings" link in the plugin action links on the Plugins page.
 (Next to "Activate"/"Deactivate".)